sarkikos/research-fi-api/README.md

 # Research.fi API
 ## Environment setup
+### Add configuration file .env
-Configuration file ".env" must be manually added into the project root.
+Configuration file **.env** must be manually added into the project root.
 Otherwise the Docker containers cannot be launched.
 The file should define these environment variables:

 * DJANGO_ENV_ELASTICSEARCH_HOST
   * Hostname/IP and port of the Elasticsearch API